sunnypilot/sunnypilot/README.md

 First, check out this list of items you'll need to [get started](https://community.sunnypilot.ai/t/getting-started-using-sunnypilot-in-your-supported-car/251).

 ## Installation
-Please refer to the sunnypilot community forum for [installation instructions](https://community.sunnypilot.ai/t/read-before-installing-sunnypilot/254), as well as a complete list of [Recommended Branch Installations](https://community.sunnypilot.ai/t/recommended-branch-installations/235).
+Next, refer to the sunnypilot community forum for [installation instructions](https://community.sunnypilot.ai/t/read-before-installing-sunnypilot/254), as well as a complete list of [Recommended Branch Installations](https://community.sunnypilot.ai/t/recommended-branch-installations/235).

 ## 🎆 Pull Requests
 We welcome both pull requests and issues on GitHub.
 Bug fixes are encouraged.